romenjelly/bevy_debug_grid/README.md

 ## Known Bugs & Missing Features

 - *Bug:* removing `TrackedGrid` or `GridAxis` will not properly update the other components.
 It will currently just break.
-Current workaround is to desapawn the entity.
+Current workaround is to despawn the entity.
 - *Missing:* allowing grid tracking by custom means (it is by `With<Camera>` `query.get_single()` at the moment)

 ## Compatibility